vbhavsingh/JSnooper/README.md

 One important point w.r.t ThreadLocal is that application servers like Weblogic and Websphere provide special context holders, which is used by the agent if deployed on relevant server instead of ThreadLocal.

 The agent is written in AspectJ and is plugged at runtime in JVM using JVMTI.
+No code change is required in host application.
 The supported Java based transport mechanisms are listed as below.

 1. Spring
 2. JAXRS